Jmcleodfoss/pstreader/README.md

 #### PSTIPFolderTypeToXML
-Extract data matching a given folder type from a PST file to an XML file `java -cp xml.jar io.github.jmcleodfoss.xml.PSTIPFFolderTypeToXML <pst-filename> <IPF Folder type, one of {Appointment, Contact, Journal, StickyNote, Task, Note}>`
+Extract data matching a given folder type from a PST file to an XML file `java -cp xml.jar io.github.jmcleodfoss.xml.PSTIPFFolderTypeToXML <pst-filename> <IPF Folder type, one of {appointment, contact, journal, stickynote, task, note}>`

 #### PSTToXML
 Extract contents of a PST file to an XML file